 The DSL takes the lead responsibility for Safeguarding and Child protection at Sevenoaks Prep School.
 This includes a responsibility for online safety as well as the school's filtering and monitoring system.
-The DSL will:

-- ensure that this policy is upheld at all times, working with the Headteacher and Senior Leadership Team and IT staff to achieve this. - work closely with the school's IT manager and the school's IT service providers to ensure that the school's requirements for filtering and monitoring are met and enforced. - review filtering and monitoring reports to ensure they are being triaged and responded to appropriately - ensure that termly checks are made of the system - report any breaches or inappropriate activity to the Headteacher without delay - make the initial response to the receipt of any report that relates to inappropriate activity that has taken place online - conduct a review of filtering and monitoring systems at least annually in conjunction with IT staff
+The DSL will ensure that this policy is upheld at all times, working with the Headteacher and Senior Leadership Team and IT staff to achieve this.
+As such, in line with the Safeguarding and Child Protection policy, the DSL will take appropriate action if in receipt of a report that engages that policy relating to activity that has taken place online.

+The DSL will work closely with the school's IT manager and together they will work closely with the school's IT service providers to ensure that the school's requirements for filtering and monitoring are met and enforced.
+The DSL will review filtering and monitoring reports and ensure that termly checks are properly made of the system.

-4.4 Online Safety Coordinator
+3.4.
+Online Safety Coordinator

 The DSL has delegated day to day responsibilities relating to online safety to two of the DDSL's, Kevin Eyres and Laura Young.
-They are required to keep up to date on current online safety issues and guidance issued by relevant organisations, including the Department for Education (including KCSIE), ISI, the CEOP (Child Exploitation and Online Protection), Childnet International and the Local Safeguarding Children Procedures.

-The Online Safety Coordinator shares any disclosure, report or suspicion of improper use of school IT or any issues with the school's filtering and monitoring system to the DSL immediately.
+They will keep up to date on current online safety issues and guidance issued by relevant organisations, including the Department for Education (including KCSIE), ISI, the CEOP (Child Exploitation and Online Protection), Childnet International and the Local Safeguarding Children Procedures.
+The Online Safety Coordinator will share any disclosure, report or suspicion of improper use of school IT or any issues with the school's filtering and monitoring system to the DSL.